In the picture: Roshni Lama

 “Small is Beautiful: Quality Pays”

-Discover Nepal Tea as a brand under the guidelines of STAN, subscribes teas from small farmers and processors and promote it globally.
-Discover Nepal Tea will not only host their teas but stands as a platform which will link these small farmers and processors directly to their customers generating direct sales in international markets.
-The hard work of these growers and processors cannot pay off without a healthy trade.
-With donor programs phasing out to support furthermore and no guarantee of future foreign funds, Replace AID with TRADE is an alternative to develop an economy that will sustain.
-The tea bushes sowed by the farmers will only then have an outlasting result.
+After many struggling years, the Discover Nepal Tea brand was established in 2018.
+Discover Nepal Tea as a brand under the guidelines of STAN, subscribes teas from small farmers and processors, and promote it globally.
+Discover Nepal Tea will not only host their teas but also attempts to stand as a platform that will link these small farmers and processors directly to their customers creating transparency in our trading culture.

 REPLACE AID WITH TRADE